Implicational propositional calculus: An alternative axiomatization

 as an axiom schema where Φ− is the result of replacing B by A throughout Φ and Φ+ is the result of replacing B by (A→A) throughout Φ. This is a schema for axiom schemas since there are two level of substitution: in the first Φ is substituted (with variations); in the second, any of the variables (including both A and B) may be replaced by arbitrary formulas of the implicational propositional calculus.
 This schema allows one to prove tautologies with more than one variable by considering the case when B is false Φ− and the case when B is true Φ+.

-If the variable which is the final conclusion of a formula takes the value true, then the whole formula takes the value true regardless of the values of the other variables.
+If the variable that is the final conclusion of a formula takes the value true, then the whole formula takes the value true regardless of the values of the other variables.
 Consequently if A is true, then Φ, Φ−, Φ+ and Φ−→(Φ+→Φ) are all true.
 So without loss of generality, we may assume that A is false.
 Notice that Φ is a tautology if and only if both Φ− and Φ+ are tautologies.
 But while Φ has n+2 distinct variables, Φ− and Φ+ both have n+1.
 So the question of whether a formula is a tautology has been reduced to the question of whether certain formulas with one variable each are all tautologies.
 Also notice that Φ−→(Φ+→Φ) is a tautology regardless of whether Φ is, because if Φ is false then either Φ− or Φ+ will be false depending on whether B is false or true.